What is a Didactic Program in Dietetics?

 How Can I Obtain More Information about Accreditation of Programs?

-The ACEND® staff at Academy of Nutrition and Dietetics Headquarters in Chicago, Illinois responds to inquiries and provides assistance to organizations before, during and after the evaluation process.
+ACEND® staff respond to inquiries and provide assistance to organizations before, during and after the evaluation process.
 To reach ACEND® staff, call 800/877-1600 ext.
 5400 or e-mail firstname.lastname@example.org.